AT Act Frequently Asked Questions

 Legislation was originally passed in 1988 to help increase awareness of assistive technology, access to assistive technology, and acquisition of assistive technology.
 The law was reauthorized in 2004 with significant changes converting it from a competitive grant program to a formula grant program for State AT Programs (Section 4 formula grantees) and Protection and Advocacy AT Programs (Section 5 formula grantees).
 The 2004 reauthorization also authorized and described a set of state level and state leadership activities for State AT Programs to implement.
 To learn more about the specifics of the AT Act statutes see the other resources listed below these FAQ’s.
+Congress successfully reauthorized the AT Act in December, 2022.
+The last reauthorization was in 2004.
+This 2022 legislation, titled, The 21st Century Assistive Technology Act, updates and modernizes the Assistive Technology Act.

 Who gets Section 4 Assistive Technology Act funding?